2105-may24-devops/andrew-code/README.txt

-Simple Read me for testing
+Simple Read me for testing need to extend for readers